 The Monitoring Officer, where they consider it necessary, may refuse access by the public to any agenda or supporting papers which in their opinion relate to items during which, in accordance with Rule 7 above, the meeting is likely not to be open to the public.
-Any such papers will be clearly marked "Not for Publication" and will contain the category of information to be disclosed as set out in Rule 92 of this Part 4/Appendix 1 to subpat / Above Rules Smilar provisions apply to the disclosures of documents related to decisions of the Council, including the Cabinet.
+Any such papers will be clearly marked "Not for Publication" and will contain the category of information to be disclosed as set out in Rule 9.2 of this Part Maybendix 1 to sub-part 'A' to these Rules.
+Similar provisions apply to the disclosures of documents related to decisions of the Council, including the Cabinet.